 This embroidery uses scales of fishes like goldfish or perch to fill embroidery designs.
 This embroidery was usually done on velvet and other rich fabric .
 The fish scale was prepared and then holes are made at the base of each fish scale for it to be stitched on the fabric.

-15 Pattern Darning
+15. Pattern Darning

 This technique uses parallel rows of darning stitches in different lengths.
 Checkout the pattern darning tutorial here.

-16 Hardanger embroidery
+16. Hardanger embroidery

 Hardanger embroidery is a beautiful counted embroidery technique which involves making small cutwork in between kolster blocks made with satin stitch.
 You can use pearl cotton embroidery floss to make these blocks and cut spaces in between with sharp scissors.
 Checkout the hardanger embroidery tutorial here

-17 Hedebo Embroidery
+17. Hedebo Embroidery

-18 Blackwork embroidery
+18. Blackwork embroidery

 This counted thread embroidery technique creates repetitive motifs which are mostly geometric.
 Kasuti Embroidery (India) is a similar work.

-As the name suggests this work uses metal threads in many colours like gold, silver copper to stunning effect.
+As the name suggests this work uses metal threads in many colors like gold, silver, copper to stunning effect.

-20 Tambour work /Aari work
+20. Tambour work /Aari work

-In India this work is also known as Zalakdozi and is extensively used in products made in Kashmir.
-Semiprecious stones, crystals and kundan (stones set with cast gold) are added to the work for beautiful sparkle
+In India, this work is also known as Zalakdozi and is extensively used in products made in Kashmir.
+Semiprecious stones, crystals, and kundan (stones set with cast gold) are added to the work for beautiful sparkle.

 Check out the post on Chain stitch embroidery for more details and 5 commonly motifs used in this work

-21 Zardosi work
+21. Zardosi work

-22 Pulled thread work
+22. Pulled thread work

-Check out the post on Pulled thread embroidery work for more details on this and the 5 commonly used stitches in this work
+Check out the post on Pulled thread embroidery work for more details on this, and the 5 commonly used stitches in this work.

-23 Cross stitch embroidery
+23. Cross stitch embroidery

-This is a very popular counted thread embroidery technique in which x shaped stitches are made to fill the design.
+This is a very popular counted thread embroidery technique in which x-shaped stitches are made to fill the design.
 Checkout the tutorial for cross stitch

-24 Drawn thread work
+24. Drawn thread work

 This embroidery technique involves drawing threads from the fabric( weft threads / warp threads ) and creative decorative stitches over the remaining threads.
 Checkout the tutorial for drawn thread work (2 methods)

-25 Chikankari embroidery
+25. Chikankari embroidery

-26 Sashiko embroidery
+26. Sashiko embroidery

 This is a Japanese embroidery technique which uses running stitches in beautiful patterns.
 Checkout the detailed tutorial for Sashiko here

-27 Chicken scratch embroidery
+27. Chicken scratch embroidery

 This embroidery involves doing cross stitches on gingham cloth( checked fabric).
 Checkout the chicken scratch embroidery tutorial here

-28 Canvas work / needle point
+28. Canvas work / needle point

 Persian wool is used to do the stitches.
 This is usually worked on an open weave canvas fabric (18 point).
-The colours are blended in this work to create a realistic effect.
+The colors are blended in this work to create a realistic effect.
 Gros point embroidery is canvas done with large needlepoint stitches.

-29 Laid work embroidery
+29. Laid work embroidery

-30 Silk ribbon embroidery
+30. Silk ribbon embroidery

-This embroidery is done with silk/ synthetic ribbon threaded on needle instead of embroidery floss.
-Most of the kits for silk ribbon embroidery has designs printed on fabric and you can do ribbon work on this.
-The 3 dimensional effect of this embroidery is phenomenal.
+This embroidery is done with silk/ synthetic ribbon threaded on a needle instead of embroidery floss.
+Most of the kits for silk ribbon embroidery have designs printed on fabric, and you can do ribbon work on this.
+The 3-dimensional effect of this embroidery is phenomenal.

-31 Crewel embroidery
+31. Crewel embroidery

-32 Mountmellick work
+32. Mountmellick work

-The use of varying thickness of thread creates a beautifully textured effect.
+The use of varying thicknesses of thread creates a beautifully textured effect.
 Not much work is evident on the back of the fabric – most of the stitches are visible on the face of the fabric.
-It is also known as fine white work and refers to delicate work done on two layers of fine linen with a layer of net in between.
+It is also known as fine white work and refers to delicate work done on two layers of fine linen with a layer of the net in between.

-33 Net embroidery
+33. Net embroidery

 This embroidery also involves net applique.
-Filet embroidery or the Lacis embroidery is a kind of net embroidery which involves use of darning stitches and knots.
+Filet embroidery or Lacis embroidery is a net embroidery that involves the use of darning stitches and knots.

 This is a kind of padded embroidery with a 3 D look.
 This work combines silk work, goldwork, counted work, flat & raised stitching, bead work, padding and needlelace to create the effect of projection and texture.

-35 Blue work
+35. Blue work

 This is a type of embroidery which is done with blue thread against a background of white fabric .